 To tackle the problem of abnormal grain growth, the Shahani group will employ a unique multimodal imaging platform: laboratory-based diffraction tomography together with absorption tomography will allow for the visualization of both grain boundaries and particles, respectively, as grain growth proceeds.
 An example of our approach is shown at left, where the two datasets have been superimposed.

-The group is looking for hardworking and motivated individuals at the graduate level.
-Currently, there are projects and opportunities for multiple students in the areas of eutectic transformations and abnormal grain growth.
+The group is looking for hardworking and motivated individuals at the graduate and post-doctoral level.
+Students of MSE or a related field (e.g., ChemE, MechE, Appl.
+Phys.) are invited to apply.
+Currently, there are open projects for multiple students in the areas of eutectic transformations and abnormal grain growth.